vsquicciarini/madys/docs/source/index.rst

 * largest availability of models to date;
 * capability to handle thousands of objects at once;
 * presence of several dedicated plotting functions allowing a visual perception of the numerical output;
+* conversion of contrast limits from direct imaging observations into mass limits;
+* possibility to obtain individual astrophysical parameters for unresolved binaries, provided a mass ratio or a contrast measurement is available;
 * extensive documentation, including a large variety of examples showing the possible applications of the tool.

 Caveats & Bugs